 Definition of Force

 Any definition can never be so expansive and explicit that every possible situation is addressed.
-This is seen everywhere in life and most obviously in the US legal system, where very often courts cannot agree on a single interpretation of what terms and definitions mean, including physical force.
+This is seen everywhere in life and most obviously in the US legal system, where courts often cannot agree on a single interpretation of what terms and definitions mean, including physical force.

 Recognizing this, we understand, in the context of our Guiding Principles and as a general framework, physical force to mean any intentional act against a cat that causes psychological or physical stress, pain, harm, or damage to the cat.
 All cat behavior modification and training should have as its foundation a thorough understanding of the scientific principles of animal behavior and learning theory, and the natural history and species-specific behaviors of cats.
 All training and care should seek to accommodate the species-specific and individual needs of the cat.